Surrey, a picturesque county located in the southeast of England, is famous for its diverse wildlife and natural beauty.

 The red-breasted sapsucker is a medium-sized woodpecker native to the forests of the west coast of North America.

-It has a striking appearance with its bright red head and upper chest, white lower belly, black back and wings with bars and large white wing patch.
+It has a striking appearance with its bright red head and upper chest, white lower belly, black back, and wings with bars, and a large white wing patch.

-They are often seen tapping on trees to drill holes into them in order to feed on sap or bark insects that live beneath it.
+They are often seen tapping trees to drill holes into them to feed on sap or bark insects that live beneath them.

 Overall, the red-breasted sapsucker is an interesting species worth discovering.